 1993: Civil suit filed against Michael Jackson for allegedly sexually abusing a 13-year-old boy

 In the summer of 1993, Evan Chandler accused Michael Jackson of sexually abusing his 13-year-old son, Jordan.
 After failing to come to a financial agreement, Chandler filed a civil suit on Sept.
 14, 1993.
-The accusation became the first to go public against the superstar singer and, in 1994, Jackson reached a settlement with Chandler, closing the criminal investigation.
+The accusation became the first to go public against the superstar singer and, in 1994, Jackson reached a settlement with Chandler.
+The criminal investigation, which lasted over a year, was closed in September 1994, with no child molestation charges filed after the boy decided not to testify.
 Evan accused Jackson of molesting his son but the boy's mother said the accusations were false, and defended Jackson, saying he didn't have an inappropriate relationship with her son.
 Jackson ended up canceling his Dangerous World Tour in the midst of the allegations, which he later addressed from his Neverland Ranch via satellite in December 1993.

 "As you may already know, after my tour ended I remained out of the country undergoing treatment for a dependency on pain medication," he said.
 "There have been many disgusting statements made recently concerning allegations of improper conduct on my part.
 These statements about me are totally false. ...
 I will say I am particularly upset by the handling of the mass—matter by the incredible, terrible mass media.
 At every opportunity, the media has dissected and manipulated these allegations to reach their own conclusions.
 I ask all of you to wait and hear the truth before you label or condemn me.
 Don't treat me like a criminal, because I am innocent.
 I have been forced to submit to a dehumanizing and humiliating examination. ...
 It was the most humiliating ordeal of my life, one that no person should ever have to suffer. ...
 But if this is what I have to endure to prove my innocence, my complete innocence, so be it."